leftistsgorilla/Website-Code/moons-haunted.md

 ### Danger Clocks

 The GM can use a clock to represent a progressive danger, like suspicion growing during a seduction, the proximity of pursuers in a chase, or the alert level of guards on patrol.
 In this case, when a complication occurs, the GM ticks one, two, or three segments on the clock, depending on the consequence level.
-When the clock is full, the danger comes to fruition—the guards hunt down the intruders, activate an alarm, release the hounds, etc.
+When the clock is full, the danger comes to fruition—the guards track down the intruders, activate an alarm, release the hounds, etc.

 ### Racing Clocks